deckerr95/decky-plugin-manager/README.md

 - Prevent full Decky breakage from a single bad plugin
 - Lightweight CLI interface
 - Works directly with Decky plugin directories
-- Adds desktop launchers for the main tool, as well as the uninstaller
+- Adds desktop launchers for the main tool, as well as the uninstaller, for easy access
-- One-click uninstall
+- Easy installation and uninstallation

 ---